astroidmail/astroidmail.github.io/Customizing-key-bindings.md

 ### Unbound targets

-There are also unbound targets that you can bind to keys, these are for instance:
+There are also unbound targets (actions that do not have keybinding by default) that you can bind to keys, these are for instance:

 ```
 # thread view